kronosta/4temporal-citrus-conlang/README.md

 : grouped in pairs to form the bytes of a UTF-8 encoded string to run through a Perl interpreter via eval.
 : "use utf8" and "use feature 'unicode_strings'" are considered to be already run It must produce a list : reference with two elements:
-** Index 0: Either the native name of the language, or another list reference of the same form *: unambiguously referring to the language
+:* Index 0: Either the native name of the language, or another list reference of the same form
+:: unambiguously referring to the language
-** Index 1: A string in the language
+:* Index 1: A string in the language
-** Index 2 (Usually optional, but sometimes required for encoding languages with no canonical *: text form): Another list reference of the same form, detailing how to decode into the proper language.
+:* Index 2 (Usually optional, but sometimes required for encoding languages with no canonical
+:: text form): Another list reference of the same form, detailing how to decode into the proper language.

+== Speaking in linear time ==
+Since humanity doesn't have 4 dimensions of time to work with, some might come to the conclusion that we cannot ever speak, hear, or experience this language.
+They're kinda right, but we can approximate it by linearizing it.

+Linearizing ⊁まも▣こ⊄ is essentially the following process:
+* Turn Axis A into music in some way (could be a real microtonally-capable instrument or some kind : of software), and play syllables as if you were reading a book past to future, Krighteng to Hotejeng, : Dastemme to Duturemme, Tevvelnipe to Zuttelnipe.
+* Say "break".
+* Pronounce syllables of Axis B in a similar order to Axis A, except this time Krighteng to Hotejeng : takes priority before past to future.
+* Say "break" again.
+* Pronounce syllables of Axis C in a similar order to Axis A, except this time Dastemme to Duturemme : takes priority before past to future.
+* Say "break" again.
+* Pronounce syllables of Axis D in a similar order to Axis A, except this time Tevvelnipe to Zuttelnipe : takes priority before past to future.

+If you're making something like a text-to-speech program, you can always generate waveforms on the fly for diagonal or curved timelines.
+A multiplicative 4-way Cartesian product thingie on the waveforms with amplitude measured -1.0 to 1.0 may be of use for having separate sounds on the four orthagonal time axes, though sounds will become extremely quiet when they lie close to a zero value on a different axis' waveform.
+This entire paragraph is in English and means something.
 ```